phalt/swapi/swapi/templates/docs.md

 - ```average_lifespan``` *string*
 -- The average lifespan of this species in years.
 - ```eye_colors``` *string*
--- A comma-seperated string of common eye colors for this species, "none" if this species does not typically have eyes.
+-- A comma-separated string of common eye colors for this species, "none" if this species does not typically have eyes.
 - ```hair_colors``` *string*
--- A comma-seperated string of common hair colors for this species, "none" if this species does not typically have hair.
+-- A comma-separated string of common hair colors for this species, "none" if this species does not typically have hair.
 - ```skin_colors``` *string*
--- A comma-seperated string of common skin colors for this species, "none" if this species does not typically have skin.
+-- A comma-separated string of common skin colors for this species, "none" if this species does not typically have skin.
 - ```language``` *string*
 -- The language commonly spoken by this species.
 - ```homeworld``` *string*